d29l/disable-veyon/README.md

 # Disable Veyon
-Disables VeyonService to stop you from being spied on in class :trol:
+Disables VeyonService to stop you from being spied on in class

 (you need admin access)